hecomi/uREPL/README.md

 Add completion plugin
 ---------------------
 You can add completion plugins by adding a class that inherits from `uREPL.CompletionPlugin` and overrides `GetCompletions()`.
-This class is derived from `MonoBehaviour`, so you have to attach this script to a certain *GameObject*.
+This class is derived from `MonoBehaviour`, so you can collect information using its callbacks.
-The following code is a sample fer *GameObject* path completion.
+The following code is a sample for *GameObject* name completion.

 ```cs
 using UnityEngine;